lmweber/lmweber.github.io/pages/research.md

 ### Comparison of clustering algorithms

 During my PhD, I performed an extensive benchmark of clustering algorithms for high-dimensional cytometry data.
-Clustering represents a key preprocessing step in computational workflows: measurements from individual cells are summarized by grouping them into clusters representing cell types, which can then be further investigated, e.g., by differential testing.
+Clustering represents a key preprocessing step in computational workflows: measurements from individual cells are summarized by grouping them into clusters representing cell types, which can then be further investigated, e.g. by differential testing.

 Due to the rapidly increasing dimensionality of datasets from new technologies (in particular mass cytometry or CyTOF), a number of research groups had developed new clustering algorithms designed for these data types.
 However, these algorithms had not yet been comprehensively compared in an independent evaluation.
 In our benchmark, we compared freely available clustering algorithms, using several publicly available datasets containing a known ground truth.
-A key result was that the [FlowSOM](https://bioconductor.org/packages/FlowSOM) algorithm (Van Gassen et al., 2015) gave both excellent performance and fast runtimes; we subsequently used this algorithm in our work on differential analysis.
+A key result was that the [FlowSOM](https://bioconductor.org/packages/FlowSOM) algorithm (Van Gassen et al. 2015) gave both excellent performance and fast runtimes; we subsequently used this algorithm in our work on differential analysis.

 These results are described in the following publication: